Generally, flights are so expensive because airlines have to pay high costs for operating flights.

 When Will Flight Prices Drop?

-Flight prices are expected to decline in the United States in the first quarter of 2023.
+Flight prices are expected to drop in the United States in the first quarter of 2023.

 Flight prices have already declined in Europe.